-13. In accordance with the policy and standard operating procedures of the Department of Field Support, the Force Generation Service/Mission Management and Support Section participates in and provides the team leader for predeployment visits to Member States.
+13. In accordance with the policy and standard operating procedures of the Department of Field Support, the Force Generation Service and the Selection and

+Recruitment Section of the Police Divis ion, initiate, organize and lead the team for predeployment visits to Member States.